Anxiety (Inside Out): Voice and animation

 Maya Hawke voices Anxiety in the film.

 On November 9, 2023, Maya Hawke was revealed to be voicing the character.
 Mann auditioned Hawke via Zoom at the office of a back room in Epcot during a family vacation with his kids after Nielsen told him that Hawke was available to audition just then, with her anxious performance driving him to tears.
 Uncut Gems was cited as an inspiration for all of Anxiety's scenes, specially the visually intensive ones.

-The mouth was a difficult part to animate for the animators, as they felt the teeth were important.
-In the original sketches, there were no teeth, so “we had to figure out how to give it a wide range of expressions without the teeth being held together by something.”
+Anxiety's mouth was a difficult part to animate for the animators, as they felt the teeth were important.
+In the original sketches, there were no teeth, so "we had to figure out how to give it a wide range of expressions without the teeth being held together by something."
 According to Anderson, this was done so the animators could tailor their performance to that design.
-Bonifacio commented, “It’s very present with all those teeth and lip controls, and it’s not inside a skull like our normal mouths.
-So it was very difficult to determine the right amount of controls and how to give the animator something that was intuitive.”
+Bonifacio commented, "It's very present with all those teeth and lip controls, and it's not inside a skull like our normal mouths.
+So it was very difficult to determine the right amount of controls and how to give the animator something that was intuitive."

 The anxiety attack was one of the defining moments of the film.
-According to cinematographers Jonathan Pytko and Adam Habib, “We wanted to show an image that was compelling.
-It’s not something you want to just throw away.”
-It becomes a “frenetic whirlwind” as Riley gets deeper into the attack.
-And when she calms down, the “color shifts from a cooler tone to a warmer tone to start bringing that joy back into the frame,” Pytko said.
+According to cinematographers Jonathan Pytko and Adam Habib, "We wanted to show an image that was compelling.
+It's not something you want to just throw away."
+It becomes a "frenetic whirlwind" as Riley gets deeper into the attack.
+And when she calms down, the "color shifts from a cooler tone to a warmer tone to start bringing that joy back into the frame," Pytko said.
 According to Anderson, for the animation of this scene, "She starts moving really fast and turns into this whirlwind.
 He ended up animating 106 Anxieties in about eight shots.
 In one shot, there might have been upward of 10 or 15 Anxieties — multiple arms and heads going around in circles."